sencha/themes-and-engine/README.md

 - with an Angular CLI ExtAngularClassic project
 - test of a Pivot Grid
-- test of all various themes
+- test of all classic themes
+- "classic": "node ./index.js classic",
+  - aria
+  - classic
+  - crisp
+  - crisp-touch
+  - graphite
+  - gray
+  - neptune
+  - neptune-touch
+  - triton